astur/validate-response/README.md

 - `checkJSON` - boolean, if `true` error will throws on response that has `content-type` set to `application/json`, but has string in `body` field (not object).
 Defaults to false.

+- `checkType` - boolean, if `true` error will throws on response that is not `instanceof http.IncomingMessage`.
+Defaults to false.

 - `contentLength` - positive number or array of two numbers, means value of response `content-length` must be equal to number or in range of two numbers.
 If not (or if response has no `content-length` header) error will be thrown.

 - `bodyMatch` - regexp for testing response `body` string.
 If `body` does not match regexp, error will be thrown.